Texiwill/aac-lib/vsm/README.md

 that is the only distribution specific bits in the script.

 ### Changelog
+3.7.0 - CustomIso (OEM), and DriverTools can now be downloaded for all My VMware packages where they exist.

 3.6.0 - -mr now implies -m, added Mark capability to -m, fixed wget not
 	using cookies all the time